The UN Mission for the Referendum in Western Sahara

 How This Affects American Interests

 - Implements confidence building measures.
 In order to promote trust between the divided population of those people living in the Morocco-controlled area and those people living in the Polisario-controlled area, UNHCR, through the support of MINURSO, has instated a number of confidence-building programs.
 These programs facilitate communication and travel for Western Saharan refugees in the Tindouf camps, Sahrawi refugee camps in Algeria, and their families to the west of the Berm, a line of demarcation between Morocco-controlled and Polisario-controlled Western Sahara.
 MINURSO provides air transport, police protection, and medical staff.
-From 2004 to 2011, 12,316 people in camps near Tindouf, over a quarter of refugees in the area, have benefited from this program.
+From 2004 to 2011, 16,889 people in camps near Tindouf, over a quarter of refugees in the area, have benefited from this program.
 UNHCR and MINURSO are investigating expanding the program by including road travel and access through internet cafes.
 UNHCR plans to hold two inter-Saharan cultural seminars, focusing particularly on women.
-All of these measures are reviewed at a biannual meeting, allowing for procedures to change to best benefit the families in the region.
+Most recently, UNHCR organized a week-long seminar on Western Saharan culture in Portugal, attended by 42 Saharwi, as well as representatives from the Frente Polisario and the Moroccan government